MedportalProject/Py2ONTO-VE/README.md

 3. The class is added to the Classes table with:
    - `ID`, `label`, and `IRI` pre-filled from the search result.
    - An orange `OLS` or `BioPortal` badge next to the label indicating the external source.
-   - IRI marked as manually edited (auto-generation disabled for this row).
+   - IRI uses the external ontology's canonical IRI (read-only, unaffected by base IRI changes).
 4. Duplicate checking prevents inserting a class with an ID or IRI that already exists in the table.

 ### Clearing the Search